The Fantastic Four (band): Career

 Their first single on Ric-Tic, "The Whole World Is a Stage," was their only big hit single, peaking at number 6 on the US Billboard R&B chart in 1967.
 The next release, "You Gave Me Something (And Everything's Alright)," reached number 12 that same year.
 Motown eventually purchased Ric-Tic, and they had another Top 20 R&B hit with "I Love You Madly," which came out in 1968 and was also issued on Soul.
 Before the Motown takeover, The Fantastic Four were the Ric-Tic label's biggest-selling act, outselling Edwin Starr in the US.
 Their songs were regularly played on Detroit/Windsor's 50,000 watt powerhouse station, CKLW (The Big 8).
 They continued to record for Motown, releasing several singles under its Soul subsidiary label, until 1970, when they went into semi-retirement.

 Several years later Armen Boladian persuaded them to sign with his Westbound label.
 There they enjoyed renewed appeal during the disco era, with some singles that were moderately successful, among them "Alvin Stone (The Birth & Death of a Gangster)" and "I Got to Have Your Love."
 Motown guitarist Dennis Coffey produced "B.Y.O.F.
 (Bring Your Own Funk)" in 1979, although they did not have much success with it.
 The song did become their only entry in the UK Singles Chart, peaking at number 62 in February 1979.

 The Fantastic Four remained active and released Working on a Building of Love in 1990 for the UK's Motorcity label.
 The group's only Motown album, Best of The Fantastic Four, was released on CD by Motown in the early 1990s.
-It was a compilation of the group's Ric-Tic hit singles, prior to Motown's takeover of that label, and now is a highly sought-after collectors' item.
+It was a compilation of the group's Ric-Tic hit singles, prior to Motown's takeover of that label, and now is a highly sought-after collector's item.
 In November 2013, Motown Records and Universal Music re-released the CD Best of The Fantastic Four, featuring the original tracks, which were remastered for the release.
 In 2015, Ace Records released The Lost Motown Album, on its Kent Soul label, including the LP that Motown had prepared for release (entitled How Sweet He Is) and other previously unheard songs.

 The Fantastic Four long-time member Cleveland Horne suffered a heart attack and died on April 13, 2000.

-The group's original lead singer, "Sweet James" Epps (born March 30, 1947 in Detroit, Michigan) also died of a heart attack on September 11, 2000.
+The group's original lead singer, "Sweet James" Epps (born March 30, 1947, in Detroit, Michigan) also died of a heart attack on September 11, 2000.

-Original member Ralph Pruitt (born May 4, 1940 in Detroit, Michigan) died on June 3, 2014 of natural causes.
+Original member Ralph Pruitt (born May 4, 1940, in Detroit, Michigan) died on June 3, 2014, of natural causes.
 He was 74.
+Paul Edward Scott (born February 5, 1943) died on April 16, 2017, aged 74.

 Before he died, Ralph Pruitt put together a new Fantastic Four consisting of Jerry Brooks, Leroy Seabrooks Jr., J.W.
 Calvin and Rory Ward.